voucherifyio/voucherify-showcase-store/README.md

 - Check out your Voucherify dashboard to track your costumer's orders
 - Check out `src/redux/actions/cartActions.js` and `server/server.js` to learn more about how we use Voucherify API to validate and redeem coupons and process payments.

-### Creating own Vouchers and Campaings
+### Creating own Vouchers and Campaigns

-To see campaings in the demo store you need to add required and optional campaing metadata - in order for shop to operate without issuess.
+To see campaigns in the demo store, you need to add required and optional campaign metadata for the shop to operate without issues.

 #### Validation rules

-You need to manually create and assign validation rules to your campaings in order to make them work in the demo store.
+You need to manually create and assign validation rules to your campaigns to make them work in the demo store.

 #### Voucher (Public codes)

-Voucher settings
+Voucher settings:

 - `Campaign Type`: DISCOUNT VOUCHERS
 - `Category`: Hot Beans
 - `Program Size`: STANDALONE CODE

-Voucher metadata (optional)
+Voucher metadata (optional):

 | Key                | Type   | Description                                     |
 | ------------------ | ------ | ----------------------------------------------- |